rshelnutt/ffxi-cellular/README.md

 # ffxi-cellular

 -------------------------------------------
-Cellular v1.0.0 -- Author: Blace of Ifrit
+Cellular v1.0.0 -- Blace of Ifrit
 -------------------------------------------
 WIP VoidWatch bulk cell purchaser for Windower 4.
 Currently only works in Southern Sandoria, other NPCs will be added soon